 Samael barely managed to withhold his shocked expression, covering his muzzle with one hand and forcing the most reserved nod he could spare.
 Sonuvawhore…that bitch, ha!
 Way to sneak in some BS security levels just to show off, assholes.
 No wonder Barnes seemed so grumpy, that guy probably only has level 2…

-"Yeah, but still," the dark-crimson soldier replied excitedly, "you're almost like…like a Freelancer!"
+"Yeah, but still," Ronson replied excitedly, "you're almost like…like a Freelancer!"

-A laugh from Ronson suggested that the slightly-shorter of the two privates was beginning to loosen up, which Samael warily took as a good sign.
+A laugh from Ronson suggested that he was beginning to loosen up, which Samael warily took as a good sign.
 It was always helpful to have friendly faces around while under cover…even if becoming too much of a social butterfly could also spell suspicion.
-"Yeah, I guess those guys are really good," the equus admitted as he gestured for the specialist and his escort to come through the entrance.
+"Yeah, I guess those guys are really good," the private admitted as he gestured for the specialist and his escort to come through the entrance.
 "But it does still sound like you're getting to do what they do…going from place to place using your skills to do whatever job you get told to do."